 Senator Mark Schoesler represents the 9th Legislative District, which spans part or all of Adams, Asotin, Franklin, Garfield, Spokane and Whitman counties.
 It spans an area that begins just north of Spangle and Rockford to south of Asotin, west to Othello and half of Pasco, and to the Idaho border on the east.
 Within those boundaries he proudly represents Washington State University in Pullman and Eastern Washington University in Cheney.

 Senator Schoesler was elected to the House of Representatives in 1993 and served for 12 years.
 He was elected to the Washington State Senate in 2004 and serves as the Senate Republican Leader in the Senate Republican Caucus.
-The senator serves on two Senate committees: Rules, and Ways and Means.
+The senator serves on three Senate committees: Labor and Commerce, Rules, and Ways and Means.
 He also serves in an appointed position on the Select Committee on Pension Policy.

 Senator Schoesler is a fifth-generation dryland wheat farmer in Ritzville, the seat of Adams County, on land his family has been farming since the 1880s.
 He and his wife Ginger are proud parents of two married children, Veronica and Cody, as well as grandparents to a grandson and two granddaughters.